-An accelerometer is an electromechanical transducer that produces at its output terminals an e.m.f., proportional to the acceleration to which the transducer is subjected.
+An accelerometer is an electromechanical transducer that produces at its output terminals an electrical output proportional to the acceleration to which it is subjected.
 The output signal can be electronically processed and read on a meter or some other suitable indicating device.

 With the exception of DeltaTron accelerometers that have built-in preamplifiers, the outputs from Brüel & Kjær charge accelerometers need to be fed through a preamplifier.